-Hello travelers!
+Ciao travelers!
 In June 2014, my husband and I spent a week and a half in Italy, and it was definitely a vacation we will never forget!
+After my husband returned from a deployment in Afghanistan, we decided to celebrate our first anniversary with a trip to the romance capital of the world: ITALY!
 This first of two blog posts will cover what we did in Florence and the Tuscany region of Italy.
 I’m not going to lie, it was a little overwhelming to be experiencing a new culture and language.
 With that said, I personally think it’d be best to try a country like England, where they actually speak the same language, for a first European vacation.
 Nonetheless, I found Italy to be a very chill and beautiful place.
 But how can you not fall in love with the Renaissance architecture, beautiful orange and brown colored roofs, and gelato on every corner?!

 I feel like our trip was doomed from the start…after I woke up from our overnight flight to discover I had pink eye…and then by the next day had strep throat on top of that!
 Trying to enjoy the Tuscan countryside while slowly dying inside is not recommended.
 But I tried to make the best of it.
 Thank goodness for my sweet husband and thank goodness for the corner farmacia (pharmacy) which gave me prescription strength antibiotic pills and eye drops!
-Because, yes, you can do that in Italy!
+Italy gets some major “points” for this in my book!

 A night stroll through the streets of Florence!